renukap42/Terraformrepo/README.md

 Create vpc by using terraform
 refer vpcfile.tf and vpcfile2.tf
-vpcfile.tf : in this file
-after that execute below commnads:
+vpcfile.tf : in this file add variable and credentials vpcfile2.tf : in this file add vpc,internet gateway,route table, public subnet and associate subnet with route table after that execute below commnads:
 1.terraform init
 2.terraform validate